play-curious/bondage.js/README.md

 **Examples**

-* Running a single file from the default start node (named "Start"): `bondage yarnfile.json`
+* Running a single file from the default start node (named "Start"): `bondage run yarnfile.json`
-* Running a single file from the specified node name: `bondage -s StartNode yarnfile.json`
+* Running a single file from the specified node name: `bondage run -s StartNode yarnfile.json`
-* Running multiple files from the specified node name: `bondage -s StartNode yarnfile1.json yarnfile2.json ...`
+* Running multiple files from the specified node name: `bondage run -s StartNode yarnfile1.json yarnfile2.json ...`
+* See the compiled ast: `bondage run --ast yarnfile.json`
+* See the tokenized input: `bondage run --tokens yarnfile.json`

 #### As a Library